Menu

 "Two things are infinite: the universe and human stupidity." — Albert Einstein

-Stupidity is a main factor in injustice, violence, wars, prejudice, hatred, denial of reality, superstition, environmental destruction, economic inequality, health inequality, social division, intolerance, and most ailments that empoverish humanity.
+Stupidity is the primary cause of prejudice, hatred, denial of reality, superstition, environmental destruction, injustice, intolerance, and most other afflictions that impoverish humanity.

-Stupidity may well be the most destructive force in the world, an entropy to good and wisdom.
-It is arguably the most pervasive and notorious factor in how some humans harm other humans, the environment and themselves.
-Thus, pinpointing, diagnosing, and—better yet—measuring stupidity (how?) could help mitigate these harms.
+Stupidity may well be the most destructive force of humankind.
+It is arguably the most pervasive and significant factor in how humans harm others, the environment, and themselves.

 Measuring Stupidity